timholy/Revise.jl/docs/src/index.md

 typically, the changes will be incorporated into the very next command you issue from the REPL.
 This can save you the overhead of restarting, loading packages, and waiting for code to JIT-compile.

+Many users automatically load Revise on startup.
+This is slightly more involved than just adding `using Revise` to `.julia/config/startup.jl`: see [Using Revise by default](@ref) for details.

 ## Installation

 You can obtain Revise using Julia's Pkg REPL-mode (hitting `]` as the first character of the command prompt):